Dr Bernard Trafford

 Chair of Music and Education Committee

-Kirsty was a student at The Purcell School from 1985-1991.
-Whilst at school, she was awarded 3rd prize in the String Final of BBC Young Musician of the Year 1990, led the Junior Guildhall Orchestra for three years, and performed Prokoviev’s 1st violin Concerto with the JGSO in the City of London Festival.
+Kirsty was a student at The Purcell School from 1985-1991 and whilst at school was a prizewinner in the BBC Young Musician of the Year.
 Upon leaving Purcell, she took up a scholarship at the Guildhall on the Performers Course, and the following year read English at Christ’s College, Cambridge.
 After University, she freelanced as a musician, focusing on chamber music and contemporary ensembles, but soon realised her vocation to become a teacher.

-Starting her teaching career in the state sector, Kirsty was Head of English in three London schools before taking up senior positions, latterly as Headmistress of Norwich High School, and now as Principal of King Edward VI High School for girls.
-Kirsty is a passionate advocate of the importance of the Arts in Education.
+Kirsty is now Principal of King Edward VI High School, Birmingham.
+She is a passionate advocate of the importance of the Arts in Education.
 She has led creative projects collaborating with The Purcell School, as well as organising programmes encouraging women into leadership.
 Her latest venture, TuneUp Arts aims to connect arts professionals with schoolchildren, enabling pupils to benefit from quality experiences in the arts.

 BA (hons), LLM

 Sophia Coles is a solicitor at Farrer & Co with an employment and safeguarding practice.
 She specialises in all aspects of contentious and non-contentious employment matters, and advises educational institutions, sports bodies and charities on safeguarding matters.